-Over the past few decades, there have been significant measures taken to reduce the risk of poisoning through exposure to lead.
-Our cars are now required to run on unleaded gasoline.
-The use of lead-based paint is now banned.
+Over the past few decades, there have been significant measures taken to reduce the risk of lead poisoning particularly for children.
+For decades, our cars and trucks are now required to use unleaded gasoline.
+Since 1978, there has been a ban on the use of lead-based paint (except in very unique commercial settings)

 In North Carolina, lead poisoning has not affected every community equally.
 Statistics published by the North Carolina Department of Environment and Natural Resources indicate that the hardest hit communities are located in the eastern part of the state including Rocky Monut, Edgecombe County; Roanoke Rapids and Weldon, Halifax County; Kinston, Lenoir County; Rocky Mount and Nashville, Nash County; Wilmington, New Hanover County; Greenville, Pitt County; Goldsboro, Wayne County; Wilson, Wilson County.
 Other communities in the North Carolina piedmont have also seen higher than average numbers of lead poisoned children including Burlington, Alamance County; Durham, Durham County; Winston-Salem, Forsyth County and Greensboro and High Point, Guilford County.